Sunday, September 23, 2012

 This past Sabbath I found myself opening my copy of Ayn Rand's Atlas Shrugged and immediately finding myself getting pulled in.
 Despite the fact that I already read the book and had no immediate plans of rereading it, I ended up spending a large chunk of the day back in Rand's dystopian world.
 Despite Rand's very real flaws, this novel is even more important to civilization than Lord of the Rings.
 My wife, always concerned for the good of my soul, stopped me at one point in the afternoon and asked me to study an essay from R. Eliyahu Dessler's Strive for Truth.
 Maybe it was the leftover taste from my previous reading, but I could not help but feel that Dessler would have made a wonderful villain for the novel.

 There is one particular scene I have in mind.
 It is a party attended by the leading establishment intellectuals.
 Rand goes back and forth between the various intellectuals as they regale their own little circle of fawning wealthy liberals with their philosophies.
 The novelist attacks the notion of plot and the composer attacks melody.
 These are meant as corollaries to the philosopher, who attacks reason.
-The conclusions they all take from this, which they offer their audience between mouthfuls of expensive foods and amidst all the glamour of the party, is that life is pointless, man is doomed to suffer and therefore the only thing he can do is submit to authority.
+The conclusions they all take from this, which they offer their audience between mouthfuls of expensive foods and amidst all the glamor of the party, is that life is pointless, man is doomed to suffer and therefore the only thing he can do is submit to authority.

 The intellectual scam they are pulling off is as follows.
 They start by claiming the moral high ground as spiritual men, who oppose greed and wish for everyone to work together for the common good.
 The fact that they can say this while enjoying the largess of a capitalist they despise fails to strike their audience as hypocritical.
 On the contrary, the fact that they present themselves as men of privilege, who attack their own class, demonstrates their sincerity.
 They then deny the existence of reason or any objective morality, denying any means by which they could be challenged.
-Next they wash their hands of any responsibility to actually improve the world; their moral superiority resides solely upon the fact that they claim to desire to help people.
-Thus not only have they removed any intellectual standards by which they can be judged, they also remove any objective empirical standard by which anyone could point out that their ideas fail.
+Next, they wash their hands of any responsibility to actually improve the world; their moral superiority resides solely upon the fact that they claim to desire to help people.
+Thus, not only have they removed any intellectual standards by which they can be judged, they also remove any objective empirical standard by which anyone could point out that their ideas fail.
 The end result is that humanity must not only physically submit to their authority, it must also spiritually do so, by acknowledging these intellectuals as the selfless morally superior heroes of mankind for agreeing to rule over them.

 Forgive me for being cynical, but the same scam seems to be in play.
 Dessler grabs the moral high ground by denouncing material goods, all while having enjoyed modern conveniences such as a printing press to spread his writing.
 He then promises people nothing but disaster, removing any responsibility to actually produce a plan to improve anyone's lot in life.
-Finally he has people submit to God, which for all intents and purposes means Dessler.
-Thus he gets to rule over people and chastise them for failing to properly appreciate his moral superiority in doing this.
+Finally, he has people submit to God, which for all intents and purposes means Dessler.
+Thus, he gets to rule over people and chastise them for failing to properly appreciate his moral superiority in doing this.

 Just like Rand's liberals, Dessler attacks capitalism: